eggnogdev/measurements/README.md

 ## How to use

-This library is written with great inspiration from `duration.dart`.
+This package is written with great inspiration from `duration.dart`.
 The syntax is very similar.
 It supports both volume measurements and mass measurements.

 ### Volume